How To Help A Selective Eater

-To autistic kids who are selective eaters, the McNuggets or bread or chocolate milk are safe, known foods that are always the same and never hurts them.
+To selective eaters, the McNuggets or bread or chocolate milk are safe, known foods that are always the same and never hurts them.
 Everything else is a spiky black sea urchin.
-The foods that these kids will eat are often the ones that are the same every time they eat them.
-And I’m not talking ordering-spaghetti-at-different restaurants kind of same, I mean exactly the same - identical shape, colour or size.
+The foods they will eat are often the ones that are the same every time they eat them.
+And I’m not talking ordering-spaghetti-at-different restaurants kind of same, I mean exactly the same – identical shape, colour or size.

-A large part of the reason they want nuggets is that they’re exactly the same no matter which McDonalds you get them from.
-Tell a kid he’s getting nuggets and he knows exactly what they will look, taste and feel like.
-He knows that he likes them and they will make him feel good.
-Zero surprises.
+A large part of the reason that nuggets is a popular food for this group is that they’re exactly the same no matter which McDonalds you get them from.
+They know exactly what they will look, taste and feel like.
+There are zero surprises.
 Chicken strips on the other hand?
 They don’t always look the same.
-They might be a different size, number, taste... for some kids that’s just too much risk.
+They might be a different size, number, taste… for some people that’s just too much risk.